Privacy Policy — Pitch Like This

 - Vercel / Netlify — hosting, CDN, edge runtime.

-- Google Analytics — page view & click analytics.
+- Google Analytics — page view and click analytics.

 - LinkedIn — OAuth authentication provider (when you choose to sign in with LinkedIn).

-- Upstash Redis — in‑memory data store used for short‑lived analytics queues (for example, processing events and heartbeats) and for enforcing rate limits on repeated lead submissions based on IP address and request metadata.
+- Upstash Redis — in-memory data store used for short-lived analytics queues and for enforcing rate limits on repeated lead submissions based on IP address and request metadata.

 6 — Data retention, deletion timeline & breach notification